department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-research-plan.md

 - All participants should have received education benefit or compensation/pension payments from the VA.
 Screener question:

-  - Have you ever received an education, compensation or pension payment from the VA?
+  - Have you ever received an education, compensation, or pension payment from the VA?

   - Answering yes would qualify the participant for the study.